TV, radio talent announced for Newcastle 500 - Speedcafe

 Seven’s coverage will be fronted by host Mark Beretta and Jack Perkins, who is on double duty alongside his Dunlop Super2 Series campaign with Erebus Motorsport.

-Neil Crompton and Mark Skaife will continue to call the action across both networks, with a line-up which also includes Mark Larkham, Garth Tander, Jessica Yates, and Chad Neylon.
+Neil Crompton and Mark Skaife will continue to call the action across both networks, with a line-up which also includes Mark Larkham, Garth Tander, Jessica Yates, Chad Neylon, and Riana Crehan.

 “I’m rapt to be back with Seven, alongside Beretts for this weekend’s live and free Newcastle 500 broadcast,” said Perkins.